 Vietnam has a lot of counterfeit agencies (aka copy cat agencies that steal customers from reputable agencies).
 For every reputable agency there’s a swarm of mock companies disguised with the same name and logo, hoping to lure in the business of unsuspecting tourists.

 Sinh Tourist Cafe is a well-known Lonely Planet recommended operator that travelers go to.
 I booked a Sapa trekking tour with them and took a shuttle direct from the Hanoi airport to their street.
-Imagine my surprise, when I didn’t find Sinh Tourist Cafe, but five, each brandishing the same business sign!
+When I arrived, I didn’t find one Sinh Tourist Cafe, but five, each brandishing the same business sign!
 Two of them were located next to each other and sitting directly across of the real Sinh Cafe!
 Fortunately, I researched the address to know better.

 Outside the Sinh Tourist, Hanoi (the real Sinh Cafe); Inside Sinh Tourist, HCMC